PiggyAwesome/discord-spammer/README.md

 # Discord-Spammer
-Discord selfbot to spam a message
+Discord selfbot to spam a message a certain number of times

 ## 1. Install the selfbot module
 `pip install discord.py-self`